softwaregroup-bg/ut-run/README.md

 - `{app}` - specifies the name of sub-folder, where to find the app/service to start.
 Defaults to 'server'.
-- `{method}` - specifies the way of running, currently only the 'debug' is supported, while in future other modes can be supported.
-Defaults to 'debug'.
+- `{method}` - specifies the way of running, defaults to 'debug'.
+The following methhods are available:
+  - `debug` - start the services
+  - `install` - generate configuration for various installation targets
 - `{env}` - specifies the name of configuration file related to the environment.
   Environments like 'dev', 'prod' and 'test' are commonly used.
 Defaults to 'dev'.